-On 2 December, the San Diego Section hosted its fourth technical meeting of the 2014–2015 year.
-The meeting was held at the Best Western Seven Seas hotel, with 18 members and guests in attendance.
+The San Diego Section hosted its fifth technical meeting of the 2014–2015 year on 6 January at the Best Western Seven Seas hotel.
+There were 12 members and guests in attendance.

 Dhahran, Saudi Arabia

-The Saudi Arabian Section held its fifth technical dinner meeting for the fiscal year 2014–2015 on 10 November at the Carlton al Moaibed Hotel in Al Khobar, Saudi Arabia.
-The Section-sponsored meeting was attended by 156 members and guests.
+The Saudi Arabian Section held its seventh technical dinner meeting for the fiscal year 2014–2015 on 12 January at the Carlton al Moaibed Hotel in Al Khobar, Saudi Arabia.
+The Section-sponsored meeting was attended by 35 members and guests.

-After the presentation, attendees enjoyed a buffet dinner specially prepared by the Carlton Al Moaibed Hotel.
+After the presentation, attendees retired to have an excellent buffet dinner prepared by the Carlton al Moaibed, Hotel.

 Saudi Arabian Section officers and board members were among those who met in January for a presentation by Section Chair Fathi E. Al Qadeeb (third from right).